Health and Injury

 Receiving Damage

-When an opponent attempts to attack a Character that opponent must first do an accuracy check again the Character's AC.
-If successful the opponent then rolls dice according to what weapon he used.
+When an opponent attempts to attack, they must first do an accuracy check against the Character's AC.
+If successful, the opponent then rolls the dice according to the weapon he used.
 The total from that dice roll is the damage that is inflicted on the target.
 The Character subtracts that number (after considering things such as DR) from what Hit Points the Character currently has.
+To learn more about attacking rules, go here.

-Editing Character Sheet: As mentioned above there is a box just below the "Total" box there is a "Wound/Current HP" box that can be used to record damage occurred during combat.
+Editing Character Sheet: As mentioned above, there is a box just below the "Total" box, and a "Wound/Current HP" box to record damage sustained during combat.

 Nonlethal Damage

 Nonlethal damage is dealt by unarmed attackers and some weapons.
 Melee weapons that deal lethal damage can be wielded to deal nonlethal damage, but the attacker takes disadvantage on attack rolls.
 Nonlethal damage does not directly affect the target’s hit points.
-Instead, the attack rolls for damage and then the defender must roll a Constitution save of DC5 + damage or else suffer 1 + (1 for every 5 points the saving throw failed by) worth of temporary Conn damage.
-(This changes the defender's Conn score temporarily down and is not the same as Ability Damage to Constitution).
-Any Temp Damage suffered will go away after a full rest.
-Once the defender's Conn is down to 7 the target becomes Shaken.
-Once the defender's Conn is down to 5 they are Dazed.
-Once the defender's Conn is down to 3 or below they are knocked Unconscious.
+Instead, the attack rolls for damage, and then the defender must roll a Constitution save of DC5 + damage or else suffer 1 + (1 for every 5 points the saving throw failed by) worth of temporary Constitution damage.
+(This changes the defender's Conn score temporarily, down, and is not the same as Ability Damage to Constitution).
+Any Temp Damage sustained will disappear after a full rest.
+Once the defender's Conn is down to 7, the target becomes Shaken.
+Once the defender's Conn is down to 5, they are Dazed.
+Once the defender's Conn is down to 3 or below, they are knocked Unconscious.

-• A blow that does 3 or more Conn damage in one round causes the defender to be automatically Shaken unless they are already Shaken which in that case they are Dazed.
+- A blow that does 3 or more Conn damage in one round causes the defender to be automatically Shaken unless they are already Shaken, in which case they are Dazed.

 Damage Types

 There are 4 different types of damage in Future Path.
 Chemical, Electrical, Kinetic, Thermal.
 The default damage type is Kinetic.
 All damage is Kinetic unless specified.
-Weapon arch types can change the damage type.
+Weapon arch types can change the Damage Type.
+There are also sub-types for some Damage Types.

-1. Chemical: This includes things like acid, chemical burns, some types of damage from nature/planet/bio-based weapons.
+- Chemical: This includes things like acid, chemical burns, and some types of damage from nature/planet/bio-based weapons.

-3. Kinetic: Any damage done by force of energy. shock waves, any sonic damage is considered kinetic.
+- Kinetic: Any damage done by the force of energy. shock waves, any sonic damage is considered kinetic.

-4. Thermal: Any damage from heat or radiation or the lack thereof. (cold damage is considered Thermal)
+- Thermal: Any damage from heat or radiation or the lack thereof.

 You can learn more about other special Damage Types and Attributes here.